-Crantock is a peaceful little coastal village just 2 miles from the world famous surfing capital of Newquay, with its own superb surfing beach and rolling sand dunes.
+Crantock is a peaceful little coastal village in Cornwall just 2 miles from the world-famous surfing capital of Newquay, with its own superb surfing beach and rolling sand dunes.
 The South West Coastal Footpath runs along the western edge of the village leading to Porth Joke a sandy beach known locally as Polly Joke.
 Visit here in July when the fields above the beach are awash with corn marigolds and wild poppies.
 Continue along the path to arrive at the large sandy beach of Hollywell Bay.
-Visitors choosing to holiday in Crantock are spoilt for choice with the range of self catering accommodation from traditional Cornish cottages to stylish contemporary homes.
+Visitors choosing to holiday in Crantock are spoilt for choice with the range of self-catering accommodation from traditional Cornish cottages to stylish contemporary homes.
 Crantock has two god pubs, one an archetypal smugglers inn, and both having great menus and local ales, while the locally made Cornish pasties sold in the village shop are totally scrumptious.

 Set on the edge of the pretty village of Crantock on the North Cornwall coast, Talland Croft is a large and charming 5-bedroom house sleeping 10.
 The dog-friendly house is a short walk across dunes to a Crantock or an even shorter walk into the heart of Crantock, with good pubs and local shops.

 Perched atop West Pentire headland, Cormorant enjoys uninterrupted ocean views and a short walk to the beach.
 The pet-friendly cottage in Crantock, Cornwall boasts beautiful gardens, a sun-trap conservatory and open fire, as well as an open-plan design with contemporary elegance and a sea breeze.

 - Lamorna Cove

 - St. Just